kurrier-org/kurrier/README.md

 Every bit of support helps keep Kurrier sustainable and open for everyone.
 Thank you for helping make privacy-friendly email more accessible.

+### Contributing

+Kurrier is an open-source project and contributions are welcome!
+If you’re interested in helping out, please check out the [contributing guidelines](https://www.kurrier.org/docs/contributing).